-Troyer Brothers Florida, Inc., Lehigh Acres Farm extends from State Road (SR) 82 south to Corkscrew Road.
+Troyer Brothers Florida, Inc.’s Lehigh Acres Farm extends from State Road (SR) 82 south to Corkscrew Road.
 Since the 1980s, the Troyer Brothers have used this land for cultivation and harvesting of potatoes.

-The land has since been identified as a resource area for high-quality limestone, a place-based limited resource used not only in Southwest Florida but also around the state for aggregate materials.
+The land is a resource area for high-quality limestone, a place-based limited resource used not only in Southwest Florida but also around the state for aggregate materials.
 Aggregate materials are the principal component of concrete and asphalt used in the construction of roads, bridges, foundations and buildings.

-Troyer Brothers has proposed a Mine Excavation Planned Development (MEPD) to harvest the limestone in a planned 35-year excavation operation on 781 acres of its property.
+Troyer Brothers is in the process of finalizing the necessary permits to harvest the limestone in a planned 35-year excavation operation on 781 acres of its property.

 Prior to the commencement of commercial mining activities, over 700 acres will be preserved, enhanced or restored.
 Ultimately, 1,016 acres of Troyer Brothers’ property will be reclaimed, restored and placed in permanent conservation at no cost to Lee County or its taxpayers.

-The proposed mine will create jobs and provide a local, cost-effective resource of high-quality limestone; Lee County also will benefit from environmental restoration and permanent conservation of the property subject to the MEPD when mining operations are completed.
+The planned mine will create jobs and provide a local, cost-effective resource of high-quality limestone; Lee County also will benefit from environmental restoration and permanent conservation of the property when mining operations are completed.

 - The Troyer Brothers parcel is contiguous to lands already purchased by Lee County’s Conservation 20/20 for permanent conservation.

-- The application includes a 781-acre mine pit and 102 acres for mine processing.
+- The project includes a 781-acre mine pit and 102 acres for mine processing.

 - At the conclusion of mine operations, the excavation and processing areas will be fully reclaimed and placed under a permanent conservation easement.
 These conservation areas will tie into the existing Lee County conservation areas and help restore historic flowways.

-- The mine is expected to generate 35 full-time jobs at the time of the initial infrastructure work and up to 50 full-time jobs upon initial excavation in 2025.
+- The mine is expected to generate 35 full-time jobs at the time of the initial infrastructure work and up to 50 full-time jobs upon initial commercial excavation.

 - All blasting permits and regulation enforcement are conducted by the Division of the State Fire Marshal.
 Ground vibrations, lasting an average of 3.5 seconds, are highly regulated and closely monitored by the state.

-The proposed Troyer Brothers mine has already earned approvals from the following environmental review agencies:
+The mine has earned approvals from the following environmental review agencies:

 - The South Florida Water Management District (water use permits).

-Prior to excavation, the following activities are required by the permit application:
+Prior to commercial excavation, the following activities are required by the permit application:

-- All agricultural operations will cease, resulting in the saving of water used for growing potatoes.
+- All agricultural operations will cease, resulting in the saving of approximately 100 millions of gallons of water used for growing potatoes.

 - Exotic vegetation and agricultural berms will be removed.